xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 C:\Users\...\hsp_toolkit_solv_pred_v_2.0\log\log_adv_filt_success_01232023075028.txt for calculation log.
 ```

-The version, time and license info will also present again. *Don't worry about the huge time difference from the previous..
-This example was done on the second day morning.*
+The version, time and license info will also present again.

-The normal calculation time for a 2-solvent combination would be less than 1 second.
+The normal calculation time for binary solvent combinations would be within seconds.

-For 3-solvent it might be longer, but no longer than 5 seconds normally.
+For ternary solvents it could take longer, subject to the number of candidates.

-In the very rare case if it stucks to give any update after 10 seconds (dead loop somewhere I guess - hope not happen), use [ctrl + c] to force abort the program.
+In the very rare case if it stucks, use [ctrl + c] to force abort the program.

-More output files will be saved in the log folder.
-We will briefly mention how it works as we go through those outputs.
+More output files will be saved in the log folder, including:

 #### log_adv_filt_success_01222023101554.txt

-Again, this is the one of your interest.

-The first part remains same.
+The first part remains the same.
 One more filtration option list will be stored:

 ```
 Advanced filter options: